nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         ```
         menu find n/[KEYWORD] (MORE KEYWORDS) i/[NAME]
         ```

         At least one prefix must be specified.
 If both are specified, both conditions will be checked.

         - `n/` - Finds all dishes with names that contain any of the keywords (case-insensitive).
 Keywords are space separated.
         - `i/` - Finds all dishes with ingredient names that contain this ingredient name (case-insensitive).
 This name can be multiple words.

+        The result list from find persists even if other commands are called and is only reset when `menu list` is called again.
+        Any index that accesses `menu` will reference from this result list.

         Example:
         ```
         menu find n/burger noodles i/soy sauce